isaacnmm/pestpolicy-hugo2XX/content/posts/how-to-remove-rust-from-metal-before-painting/index.md

 The acid reacts with metal upon contact and exposes metal structure to rusting agents in a given environment.
 Usually, acid decomposes metal (eats away metal) slowly for the surface inwards.
 The exposed metal crystals may react with water or other chemicals thus accelerating the rusting action on that particular surface.
 The acid will cause rusting in almost every metal.

-The best way of dealing with the acidic areas is to apply sacrificial protection or using complex alloy metal that has a low affinity for an acid reaction. > See Also: > [Painting on Metal Building](https: //pestpolicy. com/how-to-paint-a-metal-building/)
+The best way of dealing with the acidic areas is to apply sacrificial protection or using complex alloy metal that has a low affinity for an acid reaction. > See Also: > [Painting on Metal Building](https://pestpolicy.com/how-to-paint-a-metal-building/)

 ##  What are the Best Methods of Preventing Rusting from metal?

 ###  a.
 Greasing

 Greasing entails the application of grease on the metal surfaces to keep off moisture and other agents of rusting.
 Grease would be appropriate when used on moving parts (machine parts or automobile).
 Fiction resulting from moving parts exposes the metal to primary rusting agents if not well grease or maintained frequently with use.
-You may also use [sandblasting as it is easy and safe](https: //www. sciencedirect.
+You may also use [sandblasting as it is easy and safe](https://www.sciencedirect.

 com/topics/chemistry/sandblasting).